SQream/sqream_docs/data_ingestion/parquet.rst

 Suppose you only want to load some of the columns - for example, if one of the columns isn't supported.

-By ommitting unsupported columns from queries that access the ``EXTERNAL TABLE``, they will never be called, and will not cause a "type mismatch" error.
+By ommitting unsupported columns from queries that access the ``FOREIGN TABLE``, they will never be called, and will not cause a "type mismatch" error.

 For this example, assume that the ``Position`` column isn't supported because of its type.